GlareDB/glaredb.github.io/cloud/billing.md

 From there, click the **Upgrade** button on the page to begin checkout.
 Checkout is handled through Stripe.
 After checkout success, you will be redirected to GlareDB Cloud.
 A **Pro** badge appears at the top right.
 No other actions are
-required: the benefits of GlareDB Pro are immediately available.
+required: the features of GlareDB Pro are immediately available.

 ![manage]